Ares-Developers/Ares-docs/new/hijackers.rst

 Vehicle Thieves cannot hijack friendly units or vehicles neutralized by the Kill Driver warheads.
 See :doc:`KillDriver and CanDrive </new/killingdrivers>`.

+See :doc:`Mouse Cursors </new/cursors>` on how to customize the cursor to indicate a vehicle can be hijacked by defining :value:`TakeVehicle`.

 .. index:: Infantry; Expanded VehicleThief logic.

 .. versionadded:: 0.2